dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-I've now added the black background and have progressed with my letters, the whole alphabet is very cohesive and stays the same which is important.
-I dont want to go on a tangent and accidentally change the style.
-It will be interesting doing the numbers and not confusing them with the letters.
-But will be a cool challenge at the least.
+I've now completed my main letters, now to move onto the numbers.
+I want to keep the same style but continue to use 2 triangles rather than adding an extra one, I want to push the boundaries by just using two.

 My letter parameters